25 Species of Animals in Cancun: Discover Mexico Wildlife

 Whether you’re on a whale-watching tour or on a sailing cruise, there are plenty of opportunities to observe dolphins in their natural habitat.

-There are even special tours to Sian Ka’an Biosphere Reserve that allow visitors to see the dolphins up close from their boat.
+Special tours to Sian Ka’an Biosphere Reserve allow visitors to see the dolphins up close to a boat.

 They can be seen swimming alongside boats, surfing waves near shorelines, and playing with other marine life.